 NASSCO's potential noncancer acute HHI exceeded the risk reduction threshold of 1.0 for both resident and off-site worker exposure in 2021.
 The acute HHI at the MEIR was estimated to be 1.19, and at the MEIW was estimated to be 1.41.
-Thirteen residences are estimated to have been exposed to a level between 1 and 1.19 in 2021; thirty-one businesses with workers are estimated to have been exposed to a level between 1 and 1.41.
-The orange line in Figure 2-7 is the contour line representing an estimated acute risk of 1.0.
-Residences and businesses outside of the line have a less than 1.0 estimated acute risk from NASSCO's emissions.
+Thirteen residences are estimated to have been exposed to a level between 1 and 1.19 in 2021; Thirty-one businesses with workers are estimated to have been exposed to a level between 1 and 1.41.
+The orange line in Figure 2-7 is the contour line representing an acute risk of 1.0.